wurli/tidyverse-dev-bot/news-files-annotated/googlesheets4.md

 !begin-bullets-6!

+-   !begin-bullet!
--   Patch release to modify a test fixture, to be compatible with tibble v3.0.
+    Patch release to modify a test fixture, to be compatible with tibble v3.0.
 Related to tibble's increased type strictness.
+    !end-bullet!

 !end-bullets-6!